debugme/node-wordcount/README.md

    ```

    # Run Steps
-   Run the application.
+   Run the application to produce outputs from running both approaches on same text file
    ```
    $ npm start
    ```

-   Confirm the results of running both approaches produce the same output
+   Confirm the results of running both approaches produce the same output (For example on Mac OS X)
    ```
    $ diff output/buffered.json output/streamed.json
    ```

-   Take a sneak peek to check word count and primality
+   Take a sneak peek to check word count and primality (For example on Mac OS X)
    ```
    $ head -n 30 output/buffered.json
    $ head -n 30 output/streamed.json